Tailless aircraft: Drag

-A conventional fixed-wing aircraft has a horizontal stabiliser surface separate from its main wing.
+A conventional fixed-wing aircraft has a horizontal stabilizer surface separate from its main wing.
 This extra surface causes additional drag requiring a more powerful engine, especially at high speeds.
 If longitudinal (pitch) stability and control can be achieved by some other method (see below), the stabiliser can be removed and the drag reduced.

 Longitudinal stability

 A tailless aeroplane has no separate horizontal stabilizer.
 Because of this the aerodynamic center of an ordinary wing would lie ahead of the aircraft's center of gravity, creating instability in pitch.
 Some other method must be used to move the aerodynamic center backward and make the aircraft stable.
 There are two main ways for the designer to achieve this, the first being developed by the pioneer aviator J. W. Dunne.

 Sweeping the wing leading edge back, either as a swept wing or delta wing, and reducing the angle of incidence of the outer wing section allows the outer wing to act like a conventional tailplane stabiliser.
 If this is done progressively along the span of the outer section, it is called tip washout.
 Dunne achieved it by giving the wing upper surface a conical curvature.
 In level flight the aircraft should be trimmed so that the tips do not contribute any lift: they may even need to provide a small downthrust.
-This reduces the overall efficiency of the wing, but for many designs - especially for high speeds - this is outweighed by the reductions in drag, weight and cost over a conventional stabiliser.
+This reduces the overall efficiency of the wing, but for many designs – especially for high speeds – this is outweighed by the reductions in drag, weight and cost over a conventional stabiliser.
 The long wing span also reduces manoeuvrability, and for this reason Dunne's design was rejected by the British Army.